tigellus/Markdown/4. Pulmonary Mechanical Ventilation/09. Routes & Modes of Mechanical Ventilation/Routes & Modes of Mechanical Ventilation.md

 [RIGHT] Patient control of inspiratory timing, easy change of gas flow [WRONG] Tidal volumes can decrease

+# Question 5
+Which of the following is a disadvantage to Control Mechanical Ventilation (CMV)?

+[WRONG] It allows for spontaneous breathing
+[WRONG] The patient cannot be sedated
+[RIGHT] It may lead to hyperventilation

+# Question 6
+Which of the following is an advantage of Synchronized Intermittent Mandatory Ventilation (SIMV)?

+[WRONG] Asynchronous respirations
+[WRONG] Supports fully spontaneous breathing
+[RIGHT] Allows exercise of respiratory muscles

+# Question 7
+What type of mechanical ventilation augments the patient’s own spontaneous breathing efforts?

+[WRONG] Control Mechanical Ventilation (CMV)
+[WRONG] Synchronized Intermittent Mandatory Ventilation (SIMV) [RIGHT] Pressure Support Ventilation (PSV)

 # Adjuncts to Mechanical Ventilation